The WCET determination is composed of several different tasks.

 Frequently, the following observation can be made: the first execution of the loop body usually loads the cache, and subsequent executions find most of their referenced memory blocks in the cache.
 Hence, the first iteration of the loop often encounters cache contents quite different from those of later iterations.
 This has to be taken into account when analyzing the behavior of a loop in the cache.
 A naïve analysis would combine the abstract cache states from the entry to the loop and from the return from the loop body, thereby losing most of the contents.
 Therefore, it is useful to distinguish the first iteration of a loop from the others.

-A method has been designed and implemented in the program analyzer generator PAG, which virtually unrolls loops once, the so-called VIVU (virtual inlining, virtual unrolling) approach.
+A method has been designed and implemented which virtually unrolls loops once, the so-called VIVU (virtual inlining, virtual unrolling) approach.
 Memory references are now considered in different execution contexts, essentially nestings of first and non-first iterations of loops.